PhD Progress

 Phase III - Recommendations & Outreach

 In the final phase of this study, I combine the findings from the aforementioned phases to integrate supply side and demand side barriers and facilitators to women's participation and representation in the Egyptian labour market.
-Additionally, based on adjacent literature and the findings from the phases above I will work with partnered business to design and implement sustainable interventions promoting gender-inclusive language in the workplace.
+Additionally, based on adjacent literature and the findings from the phases above I will work with partnered business to design and implement interventions promoting gender-inclusive language in the workplace.